Table of Contents

 No skin issues: If your baby has normal, healthy skin with no reactions, you might not need to switch from your current gentle detergent.
 However, many parents prefer to start with baby-safe options preventatively.

-Mild sensitivity or family history: Choose fragrance-free, dermatologically tested options like Earth Choice Sensitive or Omo Sensitive.
+Mild sensitivity or family history: Choose fragrance-free, dermatologically tested options like Cold Power Sensitive or Omo Sensitive.

 Eczema or diagnosed skin conditions: Go with enzyme-free, fully certified options like Ecostore Ultra Sensitive or Purity Sensitive.